NickFury001/Lighthouse/README.md

 # Lighthouse

 **Lighthouse** is a lightweight, Python-based failover management system designed to ensure high availability for long-running processes such as bots or services (e.g., Discord bots).
-It uses a master-slave architecture where one node is active and others are ready to take over if the master fails.
+It uses a master-slave architecture where one node is active and others are ready to take over automatically if the master fails.

 ## 🔧 Features